TypeStrong/typedoc/README.md

 /**
  * Comment for method ´doSomething´.
- * @param with  Comment for parameter ´with´.
+ * @param target  Comment for parameter ´target´.
  * @returns       Comment for return value.
  */
 function doSomething(target:any, arg:any):number {
     return 0;